 Source: Foundation for Middle East Peace,

-The David Project, a US-based pro-Israel nonprofit which works to promote Israel on college campuses, in its primer titled "Understanding Settlements" available from their website (accessed July 17, 2015), wrote:
+The David Project, a US-based pro-Israel nonprofit which works to promote Israel on college campuses, in its primer titled "Understanding the Settlements: A Primer," available from their website (accessed July 16, 2018), wrote:

 "The term 'settlements' is used by the international community to describe the towns, cities, villages, and outposts built in the territories acquired by Israel in the 1967 War between Israel, Egypt, Syria, Iraq, and Jordan.
 The term is also used to describe neighborhoods of eastern Jerusalem which have seen new construction and growth over the past 60 years… The communities contained in the disputed territories can be categorized along four major types: urban suburbs, settlement blocs, frontier villages, and outposts…